 “They have a lot of firepower, and if you’re going to give a team with that much firepower free balls, you better be really good at defense.
 We struggled.”

 Junior outside hitter Elizabeth King led Hampshire with nine kills, two aces and a block.
-Rutter – one of two main setters on the Whips, along with junior Kylie Lambert – and junior Katelyn Petterson added six kills and two aces apiece.
+Rutter, one of two main setters on the Whips, along with junior Kylie Lambert, and junior Katelyn Petterson added six kills and two aces apiece.
 Junior middle blockers Hailey Homola and Anna Schiltz each had three kills.

 Hampshire had to overcome a 23-20 deficit in the first set.
 The Whips climbed even at 23 on back-to-back kills by Petterson and Schiltz.
-Tied at 25, Rutter smashed a kill and King then recorded an ace after missing two earlier in the set on her jump serve.
+Tied at 25, Rutter smashed a kill and King recorded an ace after missing two earlier in the set on her jump serve.

 “That felt amazing coming off those missed serves,” said King, who leads her team in kills this year.
 “That felt good because there was a lot of pressure, but we don’t get down.
 We talk.
 ‘One pass, one set, one kill.
 We’ve got this.’ ”